 The Dallas Court of Appeals held that the royalty provision was ambiguously stemming from the word “collected.”
 As the court explained, “collected” could refer to the day when a check is received or the date the payment was deposited.
 The court indicated this was further compounded by the provision indicating payments were due “on the same day of each month,” despite proceeds being collected on various days.

 Because the lease was ambiguous, the trial court’s lease interpretation became a question of fact, allowing consideration of extrinsic evidence like the parties’ course of dealings.
 In addition, this finding of ambiguity meant the appellate court reviewed the trial court’s finding on a “sufficiency of the evidence” standard.
+Even without the presence of ambiguity, a defendant is entitled to an appeal as a right.
+This means a case can be reviewed by an appellate court to ensure that everything that happened in the trial court was done properly.
+If you have lost in court or question the ambiguity of something that happened, you might want to start looking for an appeals attorney in Texas, or wherever you are based.

-The trial court found that the lessee did not breach the lease by paying royalties on the 20th of each month with a 60 day grace period.
+In this case, the trial court found that the lessee did not breach the lease by paying royalties on the 20th of each month with a 60 day grace period.
 The Dallas Court of Appeals held there was sufficient evidence to support that determination because there was evidence that the lessee had repeatedly made payments on the 20th day of each month, and that the lessor “never demanded payment on a same-day basis prior to filing the underlying lawsuit.”

 Metering Provision – Lessee’s Defense of Waiver